 Selecting the “auto ident with move” option will cause the motor shaft to rotate.
 This identification mode should only be utilized under no-load conditions.
 If your motor is loaded or coupled to any other mechanical components, it is imperative to use “auto ident without move” for safe and successful motor identification.

-During the identification process, the motor may rotate and also different audible noises of varying frequency may be heard which is normal during the identification process.
+During the identification process, the motor may rotate, and also different audible noises of varying frequencies may be heard which is normal during the identification process.
 The identification process may take anywhere from 30 seconds to a few minutes depending on the system.
 We will click “OK” to start the identification.

 Step 10 – Test the Motor

 Once the motor identification is complete, we can look back at the parameter list and see the inductance and resistance values have been modified in real-time in the F5 drive due to the motor identification.

 We are now ready to test our motor.
 For Step 10, we will use a potentiometer connected to an analog input which will allow us to adjust the speed control of the drive for this test.
 A COMBIVIS scope trace showing encoder speed and inverter status is shown below.

 You have now quickly and effectively started a motor with a KEB F5 Drive.